Bek-alt/NETFLIX_SQL_PROJECT/README.md

 #
 ![Netflix Logo](https://github.com/Bek-alt/NETFLIX_SQL_PROJECT/blob/main/netflix_logo.png)

+## General
+In this project, we will work with Netflix datasets containing information about movies and TV shows.
+The goal is to explore the data and generate interesting analytical questions and insights.
+This project was inspired by the Zero Analyst initiative.

 ## Objective
 -Analyze the Netflix dataset using SQL to uncover key insights about content types, release patterns, and genre popularity.